bjuppa/laravel-blog/README.md

 - Flexible and replaceable default views
 - Named routes for easy linking from the rest of the Laravel app
 - Optional admin panel, so you can write or use your own admin pages if you already have one

-PS: I don't yet have a blog where I can write about development (duh) so **stay tuned for the first release!**